 Interested in volunteering with the community garden program?

 Check out our calendar for upcoming volunteer opportunities.

 We host work parties on a regular basis at rotating garden sites throughout the city.

 Some of our work parties are hosted by our partner, Hands On Greater Portland.
 Follow the link provided under each opportunity to RSVP for the work party.
 You must sign up through Hands On Greater Portland to attend the work party.

 These community service hours are intended for areas outside of your plot, such as maintaining common areas and pathways surrounding your plot, help with garden management or Produce for People program - or other special projects.
 Gardeners are responsible for recording their hours in the Volunteer binder at their garden site.

 Since 1995, the Produce for People Program has been linking community gardens with local food banks to provide people in need with fresh, healthy, local produce.
 The PFP Coordinator conducts outreach to gardeners about the program, builds relationships with recipient agencies, acquires necessary resources, coordinates produce collection and delivery, and records all donations.
-Position Description

-If interested in becoming a garden manager at your garden site, please contact Kathy Dang at email@example.com or call 503-823-1612.
+If you are interested in becoming a garden manager at your community garden, please contact the Community Gardens office at email@example.com.